Pranavi25/trading-app/Welcome file.md

 ## Quote Controller

 The quote controller handles different requests related to information on the securities.
 These securities can be traded using this application.
-The securities such as asking price, biding price, asking size,
+The securities such as asking price, biding price, asking size, biding size are few information that is retrieved from IEX cloud and then stored in tabular format using PSQL database.

    - GET `/quote/dailyList`: list all securities that are available to trading in this trading system
+   - GET`/quote/iex/ticker/{ticker}`
    - PUT `/quote/iexMarketData`: Update all quotes from IEX which is an external market data source

 ## Trader Controller